What should lenders still be thinking about or prioritizing when approaching this subject?

 defi SOLUTIONS Speakers:

 This presentation is a part of AFSA’s Business Partner webinar series, which allows industry experts to share timely educational topics directly with AFSA members.
-Charles facilitates a “fireside chat” between Christian (playing the role of the client advocate) and Scott (speaking as the vendor technology provider community at large).
+The defi Strategy Team facilitates a “fireside chat” between The defi Product Team and defi Solutions Engineering.
 This transcript has been edited for clarity and brevity.

 Then I think you have to look at the vendor’s ability to deliver on those commitments.
 That’s a big part of this.

 Lip service is good.
 But if you look at most providers, they’re using a lot of the same words in marketing themselves.
 And really understanding, at the end of the day what aspects of that provider make them different from the others that are out in the field.
 And understanding how that translates to success when it comes to delivering products on time that meet the need that was expected upfront.

 Strategy: To the Solutions Engineering team, if you were to think of a couple piercing questions that you would, hopefully, want to hear from lenders on this topic.
 Well, what do you think they should be?

 Solutions Engineering: I actually think the first question is an internal question for the lender, which is what is their primary business focus and what does growth look like for them over the next three, five, eight years, whatever the case may be?
 Because that’s going to drive a lot of the other questions that they need to ask as they start to go into the cycle and this process of buy versus build or bringing together components of both.

 Once they figure that out, then it starts to come down to reaching out to the different vendors they’re speaking with and understanding, how does their roadmap fit into that lender’s desire for growth?
 And maybe they’re trying to get more digital ensuring that what’s coming down the pipeline for their vendor accommodates that strategy?